Flour & Spice

 Palak Chicken ingredients are fairly straightforward, but like many recipes with straightforward ingredients, the quality/kind matters a great deal.

 • Tomato: Since there is all of one tomato, it's got to be full flavored.
+If yours are looking pale like you at the end of a long winter then use 2.

 • Green Chilies: However many you add is upto you, but for me one is a minimum because of how it perfumes and flavours the masala.